marict/nanoGPT-llm-extraction/README.md

 ### Training

-Launch a training pod with the default config:
+Launch a training pod with the default CPU config:

 ```sh
 python runpod_service.py train config/train_default.py
 ```

 Or simply use `train.py` with `--use-runpod`.
 Any extra arguments are forwarded to the cloud job.
-Without a config argument this uses `config/train_default.py`:
+Without a config argument this uses `config/train_default.py` (the tiny CPU setup):

 ```sh
 python train.py --use-runpod --dag-depth 4